manang/internet-drafts/draft-irtf-icnrg-mapme.md

   producer mobility.
 Addressing macro-mobility is a non-goal of the proposal.
 We are focusing here on complementary mechanisms able to provide a fast and lightweight handover, preserving the performance of flows in progress.

+  - __Control Plane Agnostic__ : MAP-Me _is control-plane agnostic as does
+  not rely on routing updates or path computation_, which would be too slow and too costly, but rather works at a faster timescale propagating forwarding updates on a single path and leveraging real-time notifications left as breadcrumbs by the producer, to enable live tracking of its content prefixes and avoid buffering at intermediate nodes.
+MAP-Me shares the use of data plane mechanisms for ensuring connectivity with
+  {{DATAPLANE}} which was originally proposed for link failures.
+This enables the support of high-speed mobility and real-time group applications.
+In addition, MAP-Me mobility updates are issued at prefix granularity, rather than content or chunk/packet granularity, to minimize signaling overhead and temporary state kept by in-network nodes, and scale to large and dynamic mobile networks.

 - __Access-agnostic__ : MAP-Me handles mobility at Layer 3 and is designed to be access-agnostic, to cope with highly heterogeneous wireless access and